dssg/hitchhikers-guide/curriculum/2_data_exploration_and_analysis/basic_sql/README.md

 A JOIN clause is used to combine rows from two or more tables, based on a related column between them.
 Let's first look [here](https://www.w3schools.com/sql/sql_join.asp) to look at some ven diagrams of the various types of joins.

 We have a table with zip code boundaries.
-To demonstrate how joins work, let's join them!
+To demonstrate how joins work, let's join the boundaries table to the inspections table!

 So, in order to select the `dba_name` from the inspections table (`mpettit_schema.mpettit_table`) and the `objectid` from the `gis.boundaries` table, we would do something like below.
 Let's discuss what's happening!